Competitions Birth Rites Collection Biennial Competition for New Works

 The collection currently comprises of photography, sculpture, painting, wallpaper, drawing, new media, artist and documentary film.
 It has been shown at the Glasgow Science Centre, The Manchester Museum, the Royal Exchange Theatre, and, in part, at The Whitworth Gallery, Manchester and the Royal College of Gynaecologists and Obstetricians in London.
 It is currently housed in the School of Midwifery, Nursing, and Social Care at the University of Salford.

 The Birth Rites Collection is looking for new or existing artwork, in any medium, which deals with the subject of childbirth.

-This is an opportunity for your work to become a permanent part of the Birth Rites Collection.
+The Birth Rites Collection is looking for new or existing artwork, in any medium, which deals with the subject of childbirth.
+This is an opportunity for your work to become a permanent part of the BRC.
 Your work will be featured as a constant on the Birth Rites website, will tour with the collection where it will be shown in future exhibitions, be available for loan to external shows and will be part of any publications released in line with the collection.

 At the showcase, one winner of the competition will be announced and their work will become part of the Birth Rites Collection.
-The prize winner will also be awarded a two-week residency at Birth Rites Collection.
-This opportunity will be a chance to embed yourself within the Midwifery School to research a new piece of work.
+The prize winner will also be awarded a residency at The Departement of Midwifery, King’s College London.

-In addition to securing a residency, Birth Rites Collection will provide accommodation and a stipend of £250 and the winning work will be included in the Birth Rites Collection.
+In addition to securing a residency, Birth Rites Collection will provide a stipend of 250£ and winning work will be included in the Birth Rites Collection, Salford University.